balderdashy/sails-docs/reference/websockets/sails.io.js/sails.io.js.md

 Fortunately, like every other boilerplate file and folder in Sails, the socket client is completely optional.
 To remove it, just delete `assets/js/dependencies/sails.io.js`.

+##### How does this work?

+Under the covers, the socket client (`sails.io.js`) emits Socket.io messages with reserved names that, when interpreted by Sails, are routed to the appropriate policies/controllers/etc. according to your app's routes and blueprint configuration.

+##### Can I use Socket.io directly?

+While this is possible in your Sails app, it is not recommended since it breaks the convention over configuration philosophy used elsewhere in the framework.
+If you do embark down this road, please do so only if you have extensive experience working directly with Socket.io-- and study the internals of the [`sockets` hook](https://github.com/balderdashy/sails-hook-sockets) beforehand (particularly the "admin bus" implementation which powers Sails' multi-server support for joining/leaving rooms.)
+In rare circumstances, it is necessary to communicate with Socket.io directly outside the context of the API exposed by the virtual request interpreter.
+For this reason, Sails exposes

 <docmeta name="displayName" value="Socket Client">